roy-jingyang/roy-jingyang.github.io/_projects/omm.md

 In doing so, we aim to support organizations to make guided decisions on staff deployment and organization design.
-Our research is built within *OrdinoR*, a framework for organizational model mining, as illustratrated below.
+Our research is built within *OrdinoR*, a framework for organizational model mining, as illustrated below.

 <div class="w-75 mx-auto d-block">
 <figure class="figure">